mdyao/HDR-BiTNet/README.md

 *Corresponding Author, University of Science and Technology of China (USTC)

-**:rocket: This is the official repository of HDR-BiTNet (TMM 2023). :star:
+:rocket: This is the official repository of HDR-BiTNet (TMM 2023). :star:

- HDR-BiTNet aims at addressing the practical translation between UHD-HDR and HD-SDR videos.**
+**HDR-BiTNet aims at addressing the practical translation between UHD-HDR and HD-SDR videos.**

 We provide the training and test code along with the trained weights and the dataset (train+test) used for the HDR-BiTNet.
-If you find this repository useful, please consider starring this repo and citing our paper.
+If you find this repository useful, please consider starring :star2: this repo and citing our paper :page_facing_up:.

 **Reference**:
 > Mingde Yao, Dongliang He, Xin Li, Zhihong Pan, and Zhiwei Xiong, "Bidirectional Translation Between UHD-HDR and HD-SDR Videos",